skellis46/slipbox/losing one's self.md

 > Phenomenology, first established by Edmund Husserl, studies consciousness and its embodied processes (Husserl [1900] 1970).
 Its teachings hold that features of experience appear and transform in consciousness. [@fraleigh-2021-body p.114]

 - Fraleigh also mentions non dual awareness and Dogen Zen [@fraleigh-2021-body p.114].
-- see also [[Jay L. Garfield - Losing Ourselves]] re immersed phenomenology
+- see also [[Garfield - Losing Ourselves]] re immersed phenomenology
 - and perhaps also [[Seth - Being You]] for more on value of phenomenology